In 2016, I dipped my toes into exploring the strange trend of wine aged in whiskey barrels with my original Whiskey and Wine post.

 Bulleit — Made now at Four Roses Distillery.
 Sweet vanilla and citrus.

-Cooper & Thief — ($30) Made by Constellation under the helm of Jeff Kasavan, the former director of winemaking for Vendange.
-I did appreciate that this was the only red blend that gave its blend composition with 38% Merlot, 37% Syrah, 11% Zinfandel, 7% Petite Sirah, 4% Cabernet Sauvignon and 3% “other red grapes”.
+Made by Constellation under the helm of Jeff Kasavan, the former director of winemaking for Vendange.
+I did appreciate that this was the only red blend that gave its blend composition with 38% Merlot, 37% Syrah, 11% Zinfandel, 7% Petite Sirah, 4% Cabernet Sauvignon and 3% “other red grapes.”
 The wine was aged for 90 days and had the highest ABV of all the wines tasted with 17%.
-This wine was also unique in that it was from the 2014 vintage while all the other reds (with the exception of the 19 Crimes) were from the 2015 vintage.
+This wine was also unique in that it was from the 2014 vintage while all the other reds (except for the 19 Crimes) were from the 2015 vintage.

-Paso Ranches Zinfandel — ($20) Made by Ginnie Lambrix at Truett Hurst.
-While most wines were labeled as multi-regional “California”, this wine is sourced from the more limited Paso Robles AVA.
+Made by Ginnie Lambrix at Truett Hurst.
+While most wines were labeled as multi-regional “California,” this wine is sourced from the more limited Paso Robles AVA.
 Aged 90 days with a 16.8% ABV.

 The Blind Tasting